loopingz/webda.io/packages/webda/README.md

 ### Docker

-You can also create and publish on Docker choising the deployment configuration you like
+You can also create and publish on Docker choosing the deployment configuration you like

 ![image](http://webda.io/images/schemas/docker_deploy.png)